 In effect, it is most probable that the fossils could not be returned for many of the same reasons Edinger could not be prosecuted four years earlier.
 Alan McKirdy’s oral permit squandered what little opportunity there was for legal action.
 On top of this, the magnitude of Edinger’s collection indicated that he had been collecting from the site for many years.
 It was not some weekend raid.
 This shows that it had happened under the noses of SNH, which meant that the organisation had been negligent.
-These factors would explain why SNH found that it was not worth the financial risk.
+These factors could explain why SNH found that it was not worth the financial risk.
 Furthermore, as explained earlier, not pursuing legal action also saved SNH from further embarrassment, as it prevented the real story from being made public through a court case.

 It is also worth noting that the Humboldt Museum could have reversed the transaction with Edinger on the grounds that the fossils were not legitimately collected.
 They could have mounted legal action against Edinger for selling stolen fossils to them.
 However, the fact that they did not do this shows that they felt unthreatened by Scottish Natural Heritage.

-On a side note; the only stolen Edinger fossils ever returned to Scotland were brought in by us and housed in the National Museums of Scotland at the request of Edinger because he thought that he could make a deal with that museum.
+On a side note; the only stolen Edinger fossils ever returned to Scotland were brought in by us and are housed in the National Museums of Scotland at the request of Edinger because he thought that he could make a deal with that museum.

 In the newspaper articles above SNH never owned up to its negligence of Birk Knowes or the existence of the oral permit.
 Instead, SNH created a narrative that the site could not be protected due to its remoteness.
 Next a closer look is afforded to these as well as other news items to show how SNH abused its position as a government agency to hide the truth and spread fake news about this affair.